tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

-Since Vulkan is a much more explicit API than OpenGL and a rather fundamental architectural shift, this Renderer does not aim to be a replacement for OpenGL, but a modern middleware layer for rendering, processing & tinkering with Vulkan within an openFrameworks environment.
+Since Vulkan is a much more explicit API than OpenGL and a rather fundamental architectural shift, this Renderer does not aim to be a replacement for OpenGL, but a modern middle layer for rendering, processing & tinkering with Vulkan within an openFrameworks environment.

 Vulkan assumes that you know what you are doing.
 It also assumes that you are very, very explicit about what you are doing.